|

 a pair of copperheads every time he has flipped it.
 We were flipping

 rocks around the copperhead rock saving the best for last.
-I then here
+I then hear

-Brian ask what that was.
-I hear a hissing sound as Brian picks up a
+Brian ask "what that was?".
+I hear a hissing sound as Brian picks up

 of the copperhead rock.
 I hadn’t seen a live one in a couple of years.